 I am sorry I missed your ceremony.
 But one comfort from this is that you do not have to hide anymore, and while bring First may be daunting, in time, you will learn as I have.
 I have faith in you.

-She used the bulk of the letter describing some things that she found amusing—like those little bowls that's changed in her room every morning, which she later learned were things that humans used to relieve themselves, or the enormous number of books—which were kept in wooden slits fixed to the walls of the Chantry.
-Books were a rarity for her clan, and the only book they had was the one that Keeper Deshanna had of stories passed down from Keeper to Keeper.
-To have so much knowledge was overwhelming.
+She used the bulk of the letter describing some things that she found amusing—like those little bowls that's changed in her room every morning, which she later learned were things that humans used to relieve themselves, or the little scroll binders that humans use to compile knowledge, called books—which were kept in wooden slits fixed to the walls of the Chantry.
 Those little things at least can give a sense that she was somewhat comfortable and safe.

 Of course, that is not completely true.
 At first, the humans did keep her as prisoner, but only because they thought she blew up their place of worship and many people inside it, including what it looks like their Keeper—the Divine.
 And there was the matter of her left hand, which always glowed with a bright green hew whenever it was near those portals to the Fade they called rifts, and shot an intense pain through her veins every time she wielded it against those rifts.
 Still, after that incident, she marveled at how the villagers treated her with utmost respect—almost to the point of worship—the Herald of Andraste, so they called her.